AchalaDias/advanced-secure-protocol/README.md

 ## 🚀 Features

-- TLS-encrypted TCP communication

-- Secure AES-GCM encrypted payloads

-- RSA-based key exchange

-- User registration and login

-- Session management and user presence

-- Real-time messaging (individual and group)

-- Secure file transfer with size limit (≤10MB)

-- Group creation, listing, membership, and broadcasting

-- Online user discovery

-- Logging to file and console
+🔒 TLS-encrypted TCP communication for secure client-server and server-server channels 🔐 RSA-based session key exchange followed by AES-GCM for message confidentiality and integrity 👤 User registration and login with hashed passwords (bcrypt) 💡 Session management and virtual IP assignment for user tracking and presence 💬 Real-time messaging between individual users and user groups 🌐 Online user discovery across all connected servers
+👥 Group messaging with dynamic group creation, listing, and membership management 📂 Secure file transfer (AES-GCM encrypted) with extension whitelisting and size limit (≤ 5MB) 🛰️ Server-to-server communication with secure handshake (auto/manual), authentication, and remote user mapping 🔁 Inter-server message forwarding for users and groups, allowing cross-network communication 🧾 MySQL-based persistent backend for users, groups, and registered peer servers 📄 Structured logging to both console and server.log for debugging and auditability 🧪 Designed for secure protocol testing and ethical exploitation in a virtualized classroom environment

 ---

 # Project Structure